 27. Call into a radio talk show and tell the host why you’re grateful for the teachers in your life.

-28. Make a shirt with this iron-on Super Teacher design and send it to your child’s teacher to remind them of how much of a hero they are.
+28. Make a shirt with this iron-on Super Teacher design and send it to your child’s teacher to remind them of what a hero they are.

-31. Have your child draw a picture for their teacher and either send it to them directly or take a picture so you can email it.
+30. Have your child draw a picture for their teacher and either give it to them in class or take a picture and email it.

-36. This flower bulb craft (included near the middle of this article from PTO Today) is a thoughtful, spring-themed gift for teachers who like to garden.
+35. This flower bulb craft (included near the middle of this linked article) is a thoughtful, spring-themed gift for teachers who like to garden.

 42. Put together this gift box, which you can then fill with treats or school supplies.